benfielding74/apprentice-portfolio/content/posts/hack-3975/index.md

 ---
 title: "hack-3975"
-date: 2022-06-29T12:05:16+01:00
+date: 2022-06-30T12:05:16+01:00
 draft: true
 ---

 #### Situation:

-A request for a feature was added to team Knaban board.
+A request for a feature was added to team Kanban board.
 In a legacy project the Devs received a notification to a Slack channel whenever a file is added or deleted from their S3 buckets.
 They were requesting that this functionality be added to the current project.

 > As a developer I would like to receive a notification into the #uc-far-prod-alerts Slack channel whenever an object is added to or deleted from the new